soham2512/TheBinaryClassifier/README.md

 # TheBinaryClassifier

-## TheBinaryClassifier is Web Application Made with the help of Python and Streamlit.
+## TheBinaryClassifier is an AutoML Web Application Made with the help of Python and Streamlit.

 ### The Binary Classifier ML app allows you to Train and Test classification machine learning models through your own dataset.